superhello2099/MagicCapsLock/README.md

 <img src="assets/logo.svg" alt="MagicCapsLock Logo" width="200"/>

-*Transform your CapsLock key from rarely-used annoyance to productivity supercharger*
+*A powerful AutoHotkey script that transforms your CapsLock key into a productivity powerhouse*

 </div>